rduplain/memo/startups-for-people-with-problems.md

 sole decision-maker.
 The total value of each person's equity share is more important than the percentage each founder has.

+Regarding the diluted-with-investment 51%/29% split, it's a reasonable proposal when you have one person who has a clear vision, has done startups before, and is going to go full-time.
+This goes counter to popular advice that "everyone gets equal equity" which assumes/encourages that all founders go all in.

 It's possible to achieve a certain decision-making pattern with non-voting shares ([discussion][non-voting-common]) in order to separate economic rights (financial value of equity) from voting rights.